-In the basis of linear eigenmodes of the 1d-Anderson Hamiltonian the coupling between modes appears only due to the β -nonlinearity.
-In this basis the time evolution is described still by Eq.
+In the basis of linear eigenmodes of the 1D-Anderson Hamiltonian, the coupling between modes appears only due to the β nonlinearity.
+In this basis, the time evolution is still described by Eq.
 (3).
-However, due to exponential localization of linear eigenmodes in (10) the matrix elements V are coupling m-modes only in a range $\Delta m \sim \ell$ while outside of this range their amplitude drops exponentially due to Anderson localization.
+However, due to the exponential localization of linear eigenmodes in (10), the matrix elements V are coupling m modes only in a range $\Delta m \sim \ell$, while outside of this range, their amplitude drops exponentially due to Anderson localization.